 Psalm 7:3 “O LORD my God, if I have done this and there is guilt on my hands–”

-[David faces the possibility of unconfessed sin being a factor here; there is none he knows, but there is always more sin in our lives than we are aware of.
-Help us, Lord, to be open to the conviction of the Spirit as He points out the next sin you want us to confess and repent of and lay aside.]
+[David faces the possibility of unconfessed sin being a factor in his life; it seems there is none he knows, but there is always more sin in our lives than we are aware of.
+Help us, Lord, to be open to the conviction of the Spirit as He points out the next sin you want us to quickly confess, repent and lay aside.]

 Psalm 7:4-5 “if I have done evil to him who is at peace with me or without cause have robbed my foe, then let my enemy pursue and overtake me; let him trample my life to the ground and make me sleep in the dust.”

-[This is a powerful prayer of surrender to God’s judgment, a declaration of David’s innocence in these two possible crimes of attacking a man in peace or without cause robbing someone.
+[This is a powerful prayer of surrender to God’s judgment and mercy, a declaration of David’s innocence in these two possible crimes of attacking a man in peace or without cause robbing someone.

 Yet in you, O Lord, I am forgiven and cleansed.
 I must deal only with what you show me—and I want to do that.
 Help me to be alert and open to the work of your Spirit as He convicts, reveals and teaches me about the sins I need to confess and reject.

-Help me then in receiving and embracing the forgiveness and cleansing within that flows from Christ’s sacrifice.
-Help me to walk in the confidence that I am accepted, dearly loved and holy in your sight (Col:3:12) as I stand in the righteousness of Jesus.
-I praise you, Lord Jesus, for your resurrection, redemption and righteousness, all shared with us so graciously! ]
+Help me to receive and embrace the forgiveness and cleansing within that flows from Christ’s sacrifice.
+Help me to walk in the confidence that I am accepted, dearly loved and holy in your sight as I stand in the righteousness of Jesus (Col:3:12).
+I praise you, Lord Jesus, for your resurrection, redemption and righteousness, all shared with us so graciously!